 The most inexcusable problem with this film becomes apparent at the end of the second act.
 Christoph Waltz is an amazing actor, and he could have portrayed the greatest incarnation of Blofeld yet.
 Sadly, Waltz brings nothing new to the role, and his limited screen time is taken up by shallow menace and pointless monologuing.
 “The author of all your pain.”
 It’s a cool line, but seriously far-fetched.
 It would have been more interesting had Blofeld explained the origins of his own organization.
 How did he become the mastermind behind it?
 What is Spectre’s true mission?
 His monologuing continues into a most odd torture sequence, where Blofeld begins drilling into Bond’s skull to continue to cause him pain and deprive him of his identity.
 Not only does it feel completely out of place, but it’s during this sequence that one of the most ludicrous twists in cinema history is revealed.

 Franz Oberhauser is Blofeld.
 That was obvious since before the film was released, but the marketing team must have really wanted to market “Spectre” with the same strategy as “Star Trek: Into Darkness.”
-That twist was obvious.
 What no one was expecting was for Blofeld to end up having familial ties to Bond.
 Neal Purvis and Robert Wade have made some mistakes in their lives (i.e. “Die Another Day” and “Quantum of Solace”).
 This, however, was not only completely idiotic but totally diminished Blofeld’s character from a vile criminal mastermind to a foster brother trying to get over childhood jealousy.

 Then comes the ludicrous third act, where Blofeld is supposed to climax the pain he has caused Bond by locking up his damsel in distress in a building rigged to blow.
 It’s a terrible cliche.
 What’s even more ridiculous are the pictures of people from Bond’s past pasted up on the walls of the building as Bond seeks out Blofeld.
 So, as I am to take it, Blofeld’s master plan is to stop by Office Depot, print out pictures of Bond, M, Le Chiffre, Vesper, and Silva, paste them on the wall to continue torturing Bond, and then wait in a bullet proof glass chamber that leads to his helicopter?
 It’s utterly ridiculous.
 What’s even worse is the final few scenes, in which Bond decides to spare Blofeld and walks away from the action holding hands with Madeleine.
 I felt physically ill.